-Recent changes to the Earned Income Tax Credit (EITC) may put more money in your pocket in 2017 if you are married, or if you have three or more qualifying children.
+Recent changes to the Earned Income Tax Credit (EITC) may put more money in your pocket in 2021 if you are married, or if you have three or more qualifying children.

 Here are the latest changes that might benefit you:

-Since the squeeze on the size of the credit starts at higher income levels, married recipients will enjoy a slightly increased credit.
-And because income thresholds are indexed for inflation each year, it’s possible that still more married couples will qualify for the full credit in 2018.
+Since the squeeze on the size of the Earned Income Credit starts at higher income levels, married recipients will enjoy a slightly increased credit.
+And because income thresholds are indexed for inflation each year, it’s possible that still more married couples will qualify for the full credit in 2021.

 - Families with three or more qualifying children can qualify for a bigger tax credit.
-For 2017, those families can get a maximum credit of $6,318.
-As indexing continues to increase the threshold, families could receive an even larger maximum credit next year.
+For 2021, those families can get a maximum credit of $6,728.

 Get help in advance

-When you file your 2017 tax return, TurboTax will decide for you whether you qualify for one of these increases.
+When you file your 2021 tax return, TurboTax will decide for you whether you qualify for one of these increases.
 Keep in mind that the new law doesn’t change the basic rules that limit who can qualify for the Earned Income Credit.
-For example, you must be a U.S. citizen (and any qualifying children must also be U.S. citizens), have earned income, and for 2017 not receive more than $3,450 in interest or dividends from rentals, royalties or stock and other assets during the year.
+For example, to qualify for the credit, you must: